christian-konrad/chronicle-db-on-raft-thesis/src/04c_implementation_system_design_architecture.md

 \begin{figure}[h]
   \centering
   \includegraphics[width=1\textwidth]{images/multi-raft-historic-splits-sharding.pdf}
-  \caption{A multi-raft cluster with historic time splits and sharding of the current time split to improve write throughput and latency}
+  \caption[Multi-raft cluster with historic time splits and sharding]{A multi-raft cluster with historic time splits and sharding of the current time split to improve write throughput and latency}
   \label{fig:multi-raft-historic-splits-sharding}
 \end{figure}